 - Asphaltic material

 - Road-marking paint

 - Bituminous emulsion bond coat

-- Road studs
+- Milled in road studs

-As the value of the scheme does not exceed £350,000 a Site Waste Management Plan (SWMP) is not required.
+The scheme is executed by the operating company as site operations e.g. 'As-of-Right' scheme of value less than £350,000.
+As a result, a Site Waste Management Plan (SWMP) is not required.

-The 0.28 km scheme involves removal of the surface course and localised areas of binder course.
-In total, 289 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which is classified as hazardous.
+The 0.58 km scheme involves removal of the surface course and localised areas of base and binder course.
+In total, 612 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which includes bituminous material with European Waste Catalogue Code: 17-03-01 (bituminous mixtures containing coal tar (Hazardous)).